 - Learning abroad — You will have the opportunity to participate in mission trips to numerous places around the world, like Swaziland and Belize.
 This means applying the skills you learn in the classroom to real-life scenarios with people who really rely on and value your expertise.

-CSD majors will spend much of their class time at Hunter Hall, which is located in friendly downtown Mt.
-Vernon, just a few miles from main campus.
-This building currently houses the MVNU Nursing department and will soon be home to our community speech and hearing center, which is set to launch in January 2017.
+Speech-Language Pathology and Audiology (CSD) majors spend much of their clinical time at Hunter Hall, which is located in friendly downtown Mount Vernon, just a few miles from main campus.
+This building currently houses the MVNU Nursing department and is home to our community speech and hearing center.

-This new facility will provide the opportunity for CSD students to take part in supervised clinical practice as undergraduate students, in preparation for their clinical requirements in graduate school and beyond.
-The requirement of clinical experience at the undergraduate level is a distinct advantage of enrolling at MVNU: in many other programs, there is little opportunity for clinical work until the graduate level.
+The Hunter Hall Clinics for Communication Sciences and Disorders provides the opportunity for Speech-Language Pathology and Audiology (CSD) students to take part in supervised clinical practice as undergraduate students, in preparation for their clinical requirements in graduate school and beyond.
+The requirement of clinical experience at the undergraduate level is a distinct advantage of enrolling at MVNU; in many other programs, there is little opportunity for clinical work until the graduate level.
 This gives our students an edge in the graduate school admission process and provides them with early exposure to actual professional practice.

-Because a Master’s degree is required to become a speech-language pathologist, and a Doctoral degree is required to become an audiologist, MVNU’s pre-professional undergraduate CSD program is aimed at thoroughly preparing students for admission to a graduate program.
-We are devoted to helping you gain the knowledge and experience you need to get into the graduate school of your choice.
+Because a master’s degree is required to become a speech-language pathologist, and a Doctoral degree is required to become an audiologist, MVNU’s pre-professional undergraduate Speech-Language Pathology and Audiology (CSD) program is aimed at thoroughly preparing students for admission to a graduate program.
+We are devoted to helping you gain the knowledge and experience you need to get into graduate school.